Paril/lenientjsonjs/README.md

       arraySeparator (string): the separator string used between array elements.
 Default is ,
       allowNaNInfinite (bool): whether or not NaNs and Infinites will be stringified as-is.
 Default is false (outputs nulls).
       unquotedKeys (bool): whether or not keys in key/value pairs can be unquoted, if possible.
 Default is false.
-      unquotedKeys (bool): whether or not string values can be unquoted, if possible.
+      unquotedStrings (bool): whether or not string values can be unquoted, if possible.
 Default is false.
       preferSingleQuotedKeys (bool): whether or not keys in key/value pairs can use the single quote character, if possible.
 Default is false.
       preferSingleQuotedStrings (bool): whether or not string values can use the single quote character, if possible.
 Default is false.